redhat-cip/edeploy/README.rst

  D7-F.1.0.0/mysql/D7-F.1.0.1/

-This directory must contain an ``exclude`` file which defines the list of files to exclude from the synchonization.
+This directory must contain an ``exclude`` file which defines the list of files to exclude from the synchronization.
 These files are the changing files like data or generated files.
-You can use ``edeploy verify`` to help defining these files.
+You can use ``edeploy test-upgrade <to version>`` to help defining these files.

 This directory could also contain 2 scripts ``pre`` and ``post`` which will be run if present before synchronizing the files to stop services